Care for clothes and body and conversations for the soul make up the gifts charitable trust Orange Sky gives to the community.

 Based on Aussie kindness

-Orange Sky is based on an Australian organisation of the same name which began about six years ago.
+Orange Sky is part of the Australian organisation of the same name which began about six years ago.

 The men who began Orange Sky in Australia named it for musician Alexi Murdoch’s Orange Sky, a song about lending a hand to those in need.